13a: Distance-Based Redundancy Analysis

 [1] 58 2

-Again, we have 58 rows of data for both the coastal section coordinates and the bioregions.
+Again, I have 58 rows of data for both the coastal section coordinates and the bioregions.
 You may omit the dataset with spatial coordinates as it is not actually used further below.
 Can you think of ways in which to use this dataset to graphically represent the spatial distribution of some environmental or biodiversity data?

 Start the db-RDA